 Printing images without a computer is possible by connecting the camera to a Canon-brand PictBridgecompatible printer.
+For details, wint your poores

 For details, visit your nearest Canon retailer.

 Using Optional Accessories

 Playback on a TV

 Connecting the camera to a TV with the AV Cable AVC-DC400 (sold separately) enables you to view your shots on the larger screen of the TV as you control the camera.